wondermoney/faq/docs/introduction.md

 # Why is Wonder Money different?

 Wonder Money is different because it's built by people who have been in your shoes.
-We've been there.
-We've been in debt.
-We've been broke.
-We've been financially illiterate.
-We've been financially stressed.
-We've been financially overwhelmed.
-We've been financially anxious.
-We've been financially depressed.
-We've been financially hopeless.
-We've been financially lost.
+We've been there, we've made mistakes, and we've learned from them.
+We've also been fortunate enough to have access to the right tools and information to help us make better financial decisions.

 We're of the opinion that everyone should have a concrete plan for their personal finances, whether it's done in an Excel, by a dedicated manager or through an app like WonderMoney.